-Day two on the three day bus ride from Buenos Aires to Lima.
+Day two of the three day bus ride from Buenos Aires to Lima.

-First, even if you pack a whole lot of dried apple slices, almonds and walnuts, with a few granola bars for flavor, there’s no way you can avoid buying snack food when the bus stops at a small town or checkpoint to refuel.
-You’re simply just so happy to be walking around ON YOUR OWN FEET that you can’t help but want to celebrate.
-Lay’s for everyone (the potato chip…this isn’t that kind of celebration)!
+First, even if you pack a whole lot of dried apple slices, almonds and walnuts, and a few granola bars for flavor, there’s no way you can avoid buying snack food when the bus stops at a small town or checkpoint to refuel.
+You’re just so happy to be walking around on your own feet that you can’t help but want to celebrate.
+Lay’s for everyone (the potato chip…this isn’t that other kind of celebration)!
 Alfajores?
 Don’t mind if I do!

-I also learned that alpacas are fuzzy in a way that sheep only wish they could be.
+I further learned that alpacas are fuzzy in a way that sheep only wish they could be.

 Also, Chilean checkpoints take forever no matter where you try to cross from Argentina.
-I crossed once on my way down to Ushuaia, and both times it’s taken literally hours to get a bus full of maybe 30 people through the line, their passports stamped, even when rushed to the front of the queue.
+I crossed once on my way down to Ushuaia, and once again now, and both times it’s taken hours to get a busload of maybe 30 people through the line and their passports stamped, even when rushed to the front of the queue.

-Northern Argentina looks a whole lot like Arizona, so if you’re wanting to make the journey from the US, save some doloresvand just head down there.
-Another similarity: many stops don’t have running water or restrooms.
+Northern Argentina looks a whole lot like Arizona, so if you’re wanting to make the journey from the US, you can save some dolores and just head down there.
+Another similarity to the rural Southwest US: many stops don’t have running water or restrooms.